 The fat Bodi men spend hours usually under the sun, running around a sacred tree.

 The Ethiopian tribe does not slaughter their animals.
 So, for the festivities, the sacrificial cow is first killed with a sacred stone and then slaughtered.
-It is their traditional belief that that way the “nourishing” blood is saved for the tribe and not shed.
+It is their traditional belief that killing the cow in that way helps to preserve the “nourishing” blood which is saved for the ceremony.

 Blood is a significant requirement in most of Bodi traditions.
 It is basically one of their main diets; alongside milk, sorghum or maize porridge.
 Meat is eaten during holidays and festivals such as the ka’el.